Download the Student Organization Handbook (PDF 362 KB)

 - Obtain beginning odometer reading (enter on vehicle checkout sheet).

 - Vehicles are not allowed to be taken home between stops or overnight.
-Vehicles must
+Vehicles must be left at the physical plant if they will be used for consecutive days, excluding overnight travel.

 - There is no smoking in any University vehicle.